usbtemp/utmp-cli/README.md

 ```
 May 13 17:05:02 Sensor C: 22.62
 ```
 By using `-f` switch the temperature unit will be switched to Fahrenheit.
-Date/time formatting is `%b %d %H:%M:%S`.
+Date/time formatting is `%b %d %H:%M:%S` or `%Y-%m-%dT%H:%M:%SZ` (ISO 8601 in UTZ).

 Instead of compiling from the source, already compiled executable could be downloaded from [Releases tab](https://github.com/usbtemp/utmp-cli/releases/latest).